Back to blog

 A common production pattern is hybrid.
 Use existing healthcare standards and APIs for data movement, conventional databases for operations, secure object storage for documents, and a narrow ledger for proof of consent, provenance, or multi-party status.
 This avoids using blockchain as a database while still capturing the benefit of verifiable shared state.

 If the main uncertainty is whether a product should start as a proof of concept, pilot, or production MVP, the MVP Scope Builder can help turn the idea into a release boundary before engineering starts.
+For budget context around the surrounding product work, see the healthcare app development cost guide.

 Implementation Roadmap